Buttery, melt in your mouth and full of sassy spice – these low carb, gluten free spice cookies are the perfect treat to please a crowd!

 Can You Double the Batch for Gluten Free Spice Cookies?

-You certain can double the batch!
+You certainly can double the batch!
 Quite easily, in fact.
 When I am baking for the holidays, I like to get it all out the way in one day.
 And this often means doubling recipes and rotating cookie dough in and out of the oven ALL DAY LONG!

 Are Spice Cookies and Ginger Snaps the Same?